zhezhang-econ/zhezhang-econ.github.io/index.md

 &nbsp;
 ## Updates
-- In August 2024, my joint work with Jiawei Mo, titled [Neighboring Capital Imports and Non-Importer Productivity: Evidence from Geocoded Manufacturing Firms in China](https://www.sciencedirect.com/science/article/abs/pii/S0094119024000627), is published in ***Journal of Urban Economics***.
+- In Feb.
+2025, my joint work with Yu Hao and Zhiqiang Wang, titled [Steamships and Market Integration: Evidence from the Late Qing China](https://ccj.pku.edu.cn/article/info?aid=664327856459845), is published in ***Economic Science (in Chinese 经济科学)***.